Health & Pregnancy

 Miscarriage Directory

-A miscarriage is the loss (death) of a baby before the 20th week of pregnancy.
-According to the March of Dimes, as many as 50% of all pregnancies end in miscarriage -- most often before a woman even knows she is pregnant.
-About 15% of recognized pregnancies will end in a miscarriage.
-The majority of miscarriages occur because the baby was not healthy.
+A miscarriage is the loss of a baby before the 20th week of pregnancy.
+According to the March of Dimes, as many as 50% of all pregnancies may end in miscarriage, most often before a woman even knows she is pregnant.
+About 15% of known pregnancies end in a miscarriage.
+Most miscarriages happen because the baby was not healthy.
 Having a miscarriage can be hard for a woman, both physically and emotionally.
 But just because you have a miscarriage doesn't mean you can't have a healthy baby.
-Follow the links below to find WebMD's comprehensive coverage about miscarriage, the symptoms, what happens if it occurs, and much more.
+Follow the links below to find WebMD's comprehensive coverage about miscarriage, the symptoms, what happens, and much more.

 Medical Reference